Add to bookmarks

 Manufacturers of generic products tend to stock accessories for the most popular and current technology.
 Third-party accessories for older devices are often more difficult to find.

-GE Healthcare, one of the largest medical device OEMs3 in the world, provides parts and accessories for its technologies as long as it remains on the market—even when a newer model has been released.
-On average, GE Healthcare supports parts and accessories for about seven years after the company has stopped selling a particular device.
+GE HealthCare, one of the largest medical device OEMs3 in the world, provides parts and accessories for its technologies as long as it remains on the market—even when a newer model has been released.
+On average, GE HealthCare supports parts and accessories for about seven years after the company has stopped selling a particular device.
 This ensures easy access to replacements when a broken part threatens to disrupt workflows.

 This surfaces another issue—ordering and reordering.
 The OEM can group its medical devices and accessories together for one easy shopping experience4, saving time that would otherwise be spent comparing model numbers, checking for compatibility, researching user reviews, and confirming quality across third-party sites.